Skip to main content

 1. Don't panic.
 One negative review among dozens of positive ones doesn't significantly hurt your rating.
 Overreacting or responding defensively makes it worse.

 2. Respond professionally within 24 hours.
 Acknowledge the complaint, apologize for the bad experience, and offer to take the conversation offline to resolve it.
+Need help crafting the perfect response?
+Try our free AI review response generator.

 3. Take it offline.
 Don't debate in the Google reviews section.
 Ask the customer to call you or reply to an email so you can talk privately.